 Next, in a bowl, whisk 5 tablespoons of gelatin with the 2 cups of milk until it dissolves completely.
 Pour the gelatin mixture back into the pot of hot milk and whisk then remove off of heat.

 After that, pour the hot mixture into your mold-I used a cake mold- and allow it to cool for 20 minutes, then refrigerate until firm.
-Once ashtello is ready and firm, place the pan in a hot water bath in your sink for about 10 seconds or tad more.
+Once ashtello is ready and firm, place the pan in a hot water bath in your sink for about 10 seconds or a tad more.

 Shake it around, once it becomes looser and you see it slipping, flip on a plate to serve!

-How to make Simple Syrup (also known as atir in arabic)
+How to make Simple Syrup (also known as atir in Arabic)